The Idolmaster SP: Gameplay

 When the player chooses to do an audition, they first select the song and costume the idol will use if she passes the audition; the song is also used during the audition.
 Each costume and song have either a vocal, dance or visual attribute which will affect the results of the audition.
 Before an idol can take an audition, she must satisfy specific criteria for a given audition, such as having a certain number of fans or having already passed a number of previous auditions.
 Once an audition is chosen, the player can view the rank and level of the other idols who are auditioning.
 When taking an audition, the player guides the idol to appeal to three judges in vocal, dance and visual image by receiving points in each category.
 How many points an idol receives when appealing is dependent on her statistics.
 Each audition is divided into three segments of nine attempts at an appeal followed by a mid-audition review.
 At the end of each segment, the three idols with the most points in a given image category will receive a number of stars in that category dependent on the current popularity trends from the idol report; an idol will also lose a star if she has the fewest points in a given category.

 The interest level of the judges is indicated by three gauges which increase and decrease depending on how well or poorly an appeal is received.
 The appeals are also affected by how well the player stays in rhythm with the chosen song.
 If one judge is appealed to too many times, their interest level may drop to zero, at which point all the stars earned for that category will be revoked.
 The player also has the option to use up to three good memories during each audition which serve to dramatically increase an idol's appeal points and the gauges for the judges.
 At the end of the audition, the number of stars received determines if the idol passes or not.
 If an idol passes the audition, she is chosen to do a televised performance of the song previously chosen.
 A performance serves to increase an idol's number of fans, which in turn can increase an idol's rank if enough fans have been obtained for a given rank.
 An idol's rank starts at F, and goes up in stages to E, D, C, B, A and finally S. If the player chooses to take the day off, an idol's enthusiasm will automatically increase.
-Once the day's schedule has been completed, the player returns to 765 Pro will the idol.
+Once the day's schedule has been completed, the player returns to 765 Pro with the idol.
 The player will be shown the idol's rank, how many fans she has gained over the course of the day, and how many fans she currently has.
 If available, the idol will be given various presents from her fans at this time.